Table of Contents

 |Neurologic||HIV encephalopathy, brain abscess, subacute combined degeneration of the spinal cord, ischemic and hemorrhage strokes|

 |Skin||Dermatitis, vesicular lesions because of herpes zoster, candida dermatitis, immune thrombocytopenic purpura|

 American College of Obstetricians and Gynecologists – Guideline

-The American College of Obstetricians and Gynecologists has put a recent guideline that should help in the early detection of children at risk of developing a HIV infection.
+The American college of obstetricians and gynecologists has put a recent guideline that should help in the early detection of children at risk of developing an HIV infection.

-- All women should be offered the option to get a HIV detection test during their prenatal testing.
+- All women should be offered the option to get an HIV detection test during their prenatal testing.

 - Women who have multiple sex partners during pregnancy, or who use intravenous drugs during pregnancy, should be offered a repeat HIV test in the third trimester of pregnancy.